baiatulutata/wpUserGenders/README.md

-# User Sex Preselection Plugin
+# User Gender Preselection Plugin

 ## Description
 This WordPress plugin adds a gender selection field to the user registration form, allowing users to select from a diverse set of gender identities.
 The selected gender is stored as user metadata and can be edited in the user profile.